International Marxist Group: Socialist Challenge 1977-1982

 Around this time IMG members also published several issues of a magazine called Black Liberation and Socialism.
 By 1979 the IMG grew to its highpoint of 758 members in good standing, and a total of 1,000 supporters.

+In 1979-1980, Socialist Challenge's branch orders returned between 53-78% of expected revenue.
+These losses would not be solved until 1984 when the Socialist League were able to recoup 82% of Socialist Action sales.

 In 1980, Tony Benn's campaign led the IMG to increase its focus on the Labour Party.
 It developed a 'combination tactic' in which its fraction of members in the Labour Party was boosted.
 By 1981, the IMG-organised youth organisation called Revolution Youth, which organised its magazine Revolution, had entered the Labour Party Young Socialists in order to build it and win activists to the IMG's politics.
 The IMG was soon to send a second wave of members into the Labour Party, leading it to merge in 1982 with the League for Socialist Action, a small group of Fourth International supporters that had been engaged in entrism in the Labour party for at least five years.

 Initially, IMG members in the Labour Party continued to sell Socialist Challenge.
 They used it to argue that the Bennite left needed to organise together with the trade union left.
 IMG members, often describing themselves as Socialist Challenge supporters', supported the formation of Bennite organisations such as Labour Briefing and the Labour Committee on Ireland.

 In mid-1982 its central committee started to discuss whether to announce that the IMG was dissolved in order to better facilitate its entry.